Recommended

 1200

-After enjoying the hot spring in Tatopani, you will have a great sleep.
-The next morning, trekkers will catch a vehicle to reach Pokhara.
-It takes a 4-5 hour scenic drive, offering spectacular views of green forests, rice fields, farmland, and villages along the Beni-Baglung Highway.
-After arriving in Pokhara, trekkers can look forward to a wonderful evening, as there are many restaurants with live music.
-Pokhara is also an excellent place to spend leisure time after an adventurous trek.
+After enjoying the hot spring in Tatopani, you will have a restful night.
+The next morning, trekkers and climbers will take a private vehicle to Pokhara.
+The drive takes about 4–5 hours and offers scenic views of green forests, rice fields, farmland, and villages along the Beni-Baglung Highway.

 Food